shef/cf-buildpack-erlang/README.md

 It was adapted from a [Heroku Buildpack](https://github.com/archaelus/heroku-buildpack-erlang) with just a couple things changed to be CF compatible.

+It was adapted one more time :) to use Heroku cedar-14 images because cedar stack discontinued(?) by Heroku.

 ### Select an Erlang version

 The Erlang/OTP release version that will be used to build and run your application is now sourced from a dotfile called `.preferred_otp_version`.
 It needs to be the branch or tag name from the http://github.com/erlang/otp repository, and further, needs to be one of the versions that precompiled binaries are available for.

+The latest available Heroku Erlang build is "OTP-19.1.1".
+If you want to use it do:

+    $ echo "OTP-19.1.1" > .preferred_otp_version

 Currently supported OTP versions: